nghttp2/nghttp2/doc/nghttpx.1.rst

   Fork and execute nghttpx.
 It will execute the binary in the same path with same command-line arguments and environment variables.
-As of nghttpx version 1.20.0, the new master process sends SIGQUIT to the original master process when it is ready to serve requests.
-For the earlier versions of nghttpx, user has to send SIGQUIT to the original master process.
+As of nghttpx version 1.20.0, the new main process sends SIGQUIT to the original main process when it is ready to serve requests.
+For the earlier versions of nghttpx, user has to send SIGQUIT to the original main process.

-  The difference between SIGUSR2 (+ SIGQUIT) and SIGHUP is that former is usually used to execute new binary, and the master process is newly spawned.
-On the other hand, the latter just reloads configuration file, and the same master process continues to exist.
+  The difference between SIGUSR2 (+ SIGQUIT) and SIGHUP is that former is usually used to execute new binary, and the main process is newly spawned.
+On the other hand, the latter just reloads configuration file, and the same main process continues to exist.

 .. note::

   nghttpx consists of multiple processes: one process for processing these signals, and another one for processing requests.
 The former spawns the latter.
-The former is called master process, and the latter is called worker process.
+The former is called main process, and the latter is called worker process.
 If neverbleed is enabled, the worker process spawns neverbleed daemon process which does RSA key processing.
-The above signal must be sent to the master process.
+The above signal must be sent to the main process.
 If the other processes received one of them, it is ignored.
 This behaviour of these processes may change in the future release.
-In other words, in the future release, the processes other than master process may terminate upon the reception of these signals.
+In other words, in the future release, the processes other than main process may terminate upon the reception of these signals.
-  Therefore these signals should not be sent to the processes other than master process.
+  Therefore these signals should not be sent to the processes other than main process.

 SERVER PUSH
 -----------